 While, so far, I haven't had anything humiliating go viral, I have angered people with things I've posted and even had people threaten me because of it.
 Trust me, anything can anger people.
 I've even had someone rant about my cat pictures.
 In the past, as a regular person (and not an author), I've been flamed, bullied, stalked, and had my picture posted other places with rude comments.
 But I got over it every single time.

-It's the internet and those things happen.
 Here's what to do if you find yourself in the situation:

 BREATH AND STEP AWAY.